 “Staring out into the crowd was blinding.
 It wasn’t a crowd; it was a fucking ocean.
 But there were no real nerves there and once we got onstage, man, we just fucking clicked.
 We were a fucking machine.
 We were ready for war and we were bringing it to you.

 “We flew home, and went back in the studio with a bit more swagger in our step, and the music just bled out of us.
 I was on the most positive kick I’ve ever been on.
 When I wrote lyrics like, ‘A new level of confidence and power’, it was fuckin’ true, man!”
-“One of our favourite things to do at the studio was this game called Twist And Hurl,” adds Vinnie.
+“One of our favourite things to do at the studio was this game called Twist And Hurl,” said Vinnie.

 “You’d drink one of these little bottles of beer and guzzle it until you finished it, and then you had to spin and throw it at this stop sign; if you hit it, you won.
 And we’d do that just about every night.
 We’d drink tons of these little beers, so we had ammunition.